tmtsoftware/csw/docs/src/main/apps/cswalarmcli.md

 * `--component` - is a parameter to specify the component of alarm
 * `--name` - is a parameter to specify the name of the alarm

-### 1. acknowledge
+## acknowledge
-Used to set acknowledgement status of the alarm to `Acknowledged`
+Sets the acknowledgement status of the alarm to `Acknowledged`

-### 2. unacknowledge
+## unacknowledge
-Used to set acknowledgement status of the alarm to `Unacknowledged`
+Sets the acknowledgement status of the alarm to `Unacknowledged`

-### 3. activate
+## activate
-Used to set activation status of alarm to `Active`
+Sets the activation status of the alarm to `Active`

-### 4. deactivate
+## deactivate
-Used to set activation status of alarm to `Inactive`
+Sets the activation status of the alarm to `Inactive`

-### 5. shelve
+## shelve
-Used to set shelve status of alarm to `Shelved`
+Sets the shelve status of the alarm to `Shelved`

-### 6. unshelve
+## unshelve
-Used to set shelve status of alarm to `Unshelved`
+sets the shelve status of the alarm to `Unshelved`

-### 7. reset
+## reset
-Used to reset the alarm status.
-This will set acknowledgement Status to `Acknowledged` and latched severity to the current severity of the alarm.
+Resets the alarm status.
+This will set the acknowledgement Status to `Acknowledged` and the latched severity to the current severity of the alarm.

-### severity
+## severity

-This contains 3 subcommands.
+Severity command contains 3 sub-commands.

-#### 1. get
+### get
 Used to get the severity of the subsystem, component or alarm.
-If any optional parameter is not given then severity of system will be shown.
+If none of the optional parameters are given then severity of whole TMT system will be displayed.

-@@@ note { title=Note }
+@@@ note

-For a single alarm, changed severity will be given.
-For a system, subsystem or component aggregated severity will be given.
+For a single alarm, current severity will be displayed.
+For a system, subsystem or component, aggregated severity will be displayed.

 @@@

-* `--subsystem` - is a optional parameter to get the severity of a specific subsystem's alarms
+* `--subsystem` - is an optional parameter to get the severity of a specific subsystem's alarms
-* `--component` - is a optional parameter to get the severity of a specific component's alarms. `--subsystem` must be specified with this parameter.
+* `--component` - is an optional parameter to get the severity of a specific component's alarms. `--subsystem` must be specified with this parameter.
-* `--name` - is a optional parameter to get the severity of a specific alarm. `--subsystem` and `--component` must be specified with this parameter.
+* `--name` - is an optional parameter to get the severity of a specific alarm. `--subsystem` and `--component` must be specified with this parameter.

-#### 2. set
+### set
-Used to raise the given alarm to given severity
+Sets the given severity for the alarms

-* severity to which given alarm needs to br raised
+* severity to which given alarm needs to be set
 * `--subsystem` - is a parameter to specify the subsystem of alarm
 * `--component` - is a parameter to specify the component of alarm
 * `--name` - is a parameter to specify the name alarm

-#### 3. subscribe
+### subscribe
-Used to subscribe to the severity changes of the system, subsystem, component or a alarm.
-If any optional parameter is not given then severity of system will be shown.
+Subscribes to the severity changes of the whole TMT system, subsystem, component or an alarm.
+If none of the optional parameters are not given then the severity of the whole TMT system will be displayed.

-@@@ note { title=Note }
+@@@ note

-For a single alarm, changed severity will be given.
-For system, subsystem or component aggregated severity will be given.
+For a single alarm, current severity will be displayed.
+For system, subsystem or component, aggregated severity will be displayed.

 @@@

-* `--subsystem` - is a optional parameter to get the severity of a specific subsystem's alarms
+* `--subsystem` - is an optional parameter to get the severity of a specific subsystem's alarms
-* `--component` - is a optional parameter to get the severity of a specific component's alarms. `--subsystem` must be specified with this parameter.
+* `--component` - is an optional parameter to get the severity of a specific component's alarms. `--subsystem` must be specified with this parameter.
-* `--name` - is a optional parameter to get the severity of a specific alarm. `--subsystem` and `--component` must be specified with this parameter.
+* `--name` - is an optional parameter to get the severity of a specific alarm. `--subsystem` and `--component` must be specified with this parameter.

-### health
+## health

- This contains 2 subcommands.
+Health command contains two sub-commands.

-#### 1. get
+### get

-Used to get the health of the system, subsystem, component or alarm.
-If any optional parameter is not given then health of system will be shown.
+Gets the health of the whole TMT system, subsystem, component or alarm.
+If none of the optional parameters are given then the health of the whole TMT system will be displayed.

-@@@ note { title=Note }
+@@@ note

-For a single alarm, changed health will be given.
-For system, subsystem or component aggregated health will be given.
+For a single alarm, current health will be displayed.
+For system, subsystem or component, aggregated health will be displayed.

 @@@

-* `--subsystem` - is a optional parameter to get the health of a specific subsystem's alarms
+* `--subsystem` - is an optional parameter to get the health of a specific subsystem's alarms
-* `--component` - is a optional parameter to get the health of a specific component's alarms. `--subsystem` must be specified with this parameter.
+* `--component` - is an optional parameter to get the health of a specific component's alarms. `--subsystem` must be specified with this parameter.
-* `--name` - is a optional parameter to get the health of specific a alarm. `--subsystem` and `--component` must be specified with this parameter.
+* `--name` - is an optional parameter to get the health of a specific alarm. `--subsystem` and `--component` must be specified with this parameter.

-#### 2. subscribe
+### subscribe
-Used to subscribe to the health changes of the system, subsystem, component or a alarm.
-If any optional parameter is not given then health of system will be shown.
+Subscribes to the health changes of the whole TMT system, subsystem, component or an alarm.
+If none of the optional parameters are given then the health of the whole TMT system will be displayed.

-@@@ note { title=Note }
+@@@ note

-For a single alarm, changed health will be given.
-For system, subsystem or component aggregated health will be given.
+For a single alarm, current health will be displayed.
+For system, subsystem or component, aggregated health will be displayed.

 @@@

-* `--subsystem` - is a optional parameter to get the health of a specific subsystem's alarms
+* `--subsystem` - is an optional parameter to get the health of a specific subsystem's alarms
-* `--component` - is a optional parameter to get the health of a specific component's alarms. `--subsystem` must be specified with this parameter.
+* `--component` - is an optional parameter to get the health of a specific component's alarms. `--subsystem` must be specified with this parameter.
-* `--name` - is a optional parameter to get the health of a specific alarm. `--subsystem` and `--component` must be specified with this parameter.
+* `--name` - is an optional parameter to get the health of a specific alarm. `--subsystem` and `--component` must be specified with this parameter.